The McKay correspondence for isolated singularities via Floer theory: Introduction

 The $S^1$-equivariant theory $ESH^*=SH^*_{S^1}$ was defined by Seidel \cite[Sec.(8b)]{Seidel}.
 It was constructed in detail by Bourgeois-Oancea \cite{BourgeoisOanceaGysin} and we review it in Appendix B. In the equivariant setup, the generators involve the moduli spaces of unparametrized orbits $\mathcal{O}_{{\bf g},\ell}/S^1$ and we prove in Theorem \ref{Theorem equiv coh of Morse Bott submanifolds} that these can be identified with $\P_{\C}(V_{g,\ell})/G_{g,\ell}$, where we projectivise the $e^{i\ell}$-eigenspace $V_{g,\ell}$ of $g$, and $G_{g,\ell}\subset G$ is the largest subgroup which maps $V_{g,\ell}$ to itself (in fact $G_{g,\ell}=C_G(g)$ is the centraliser, by Lemma \ref{Lemma cyclic groups Gv}).
 If the characteristic of the underlying field does not divide $|G|$, that quotient by $G_{g,\ell}$ does not affect cohomology (Remark \ref{Remark cohomology of finite quotients}), so

-Up to an additional grading shift by one, which we will explain later, we deduce that the $S^1$-equivariant spectral sequence has generators in odd degrees as claimed.
+Up to an additional grading shift by one, which we will explain later, \fix{when working over a field of characteristic zero} we deduce that the $S^1$-equivariant spectral sequence has generators in odd degrees as claimed. \fix{The case of positive characteristic is discussed in Remark \ref{Remark Coefficients}.}

-\begin{example*} Continuing the above example, the equivariant complex $ESC^*_+(Y)$ becomes
+\begin{example} Continuing the above example, the equivariant complex $ESC^*_+(Y)$ becomes

-where each column is a shifted copy of $H^{*}(\R\P^3/S^1)\cong H^{*}(\C\P^1)$, for example the second column is shifted up by $1+\mu_{I,2\pi}=-3$. \end{example*}
+where each column is a shifted copy of $H^{*}(\R\P^3/S^1)\cong H^{*}(\C\P^1)$, for example the second column is shifted up by $1+\mu_{I,2\pi}=-3$. \end{example}

 Before we can continue the outline, we need a remark about the coefficients used in the equivariant theory.
-In the Calabi-Yau setup ($c_1(M)=0$), symplectic cohomology $SH^*(M)$ is a $\Z$-graded $\K$-module, where $\K$ is the {\bf Novikov field}, Here $\mathcal{K}$ is any given field of characteristic zero (we discuss non-zero characteristics later), and $T$ is a formal variable in grading zero.
+In the Calabi-Yau setup ($c_1(M)=0$), symplectic cohomology $SH^*(M)$ is a $\Z$-graded $\K$-module, where $\K$ is the {\bf Novikov field},

+Here $\mathcal{K}$ is any given field of characteristic zero (we discuss non-zero characteristics later), and $T$ is a formal variable in grading zero.
 Let $\K(\!(u)\!)$ denote the formal Laurent series in $u$ with coefficients in $\K$, where $u$ has degree $2$, and abbreviate by $\F$ the $\K[\![u]\!]$-module

 Here $u^{-j}$ in degree $-2j$ formally represents $[\C\P^j]\in H_{-*}(\C\P^{\infty})$ negatively graded, and the $\K[\![u]\!]$-action is induced by the (nilpotent) cap product action by $H^*(\C\P^{\infty})=\K[u]$.